BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/doubles_events.md

 ## SCENARIO 2 - TOTAL CONQUEST

-*Two enemy forces are embroiled in a deadlock on the battlefield.
-Only by their allies joining the fight and taking control of key areas can they achieve victory.*

 **SCENARIO OUTLINE**

 There are five Objective Markers on the board.
 Control the most to achieve victory.